 Can I use adult allergy medicine for my child?

-No. Only give medication to your child that is clearly labeled for his or her age group.
+It depends on her age.
+Only give medication to your child that is clearly labeled for his or her age group.

 There are a few over-the-counter and prescription medications that are OK for children as young as 6 months old.
 You’ll need to know the child’s age and weight to calculate the correct dose to give.